-The perfect weeknight meal.
 Nourishing, plant-based, packed with nutrients and SO yummy.
-This easy veggie Italian ratatouille recipe is one of those meals that hits the spot JUST RIGHT.
+This easy chickpea and tomato stew recipe, inspired by ratatouille, is one of those meals that hits the spot JUST RIGHT.

 We all know I'm a fan of easy, minimal prep meals (ie. stuffed sweet potatoes, weeknight curry).
 I just don't have the patience, time or planning skills to make a dinner that's going to require 50 ingredients and take 2 hours to make.

-Hence why this easy ratatouille is a weekly staple in my house.
-It's the perfect comforting meal for a cold winter day.
+Hence why this easy chickpea and tomato stew is a weekly staple in my house.
+Inspired by ratatouille, it's the perfect comforting meal for a cold winter day.
 I promise you won't even be able to tell it's PACKED with veggies!
 Don't believe me? try it for yourself!

-This recipe is EASY.
+This recipe is also EASY.
 I swear it takes less than 15 minutes to prepare.
 After you're done prepping it you just need to let it simmer.
 Meaning it's one of those set it and forget it recipes.
 Don't actually forget it though... do your homework, or start doing your taxes or something while you wait!
-So once it's ready, you'll be done your homework and you'll have a comfort meal.
+So once it's ready, you'll be done with your homework and you'll have a comforting chickpea and tomato stew.
 It's a win-win!

 Spices- The bulk of the ingredient list!
 We use lots of spices in this recipe but don't get scared away.
-Most of the spices are ones your probably already have on hand.
+Most of the spices are ones you probably already have on hand.

 Chickpeas- For easy plant-based protein!
 Making this the perfect meal for meatless Monday (or any day).